Naval Support Force Antarctica (NSFA) established (1 February) along with Task Force 43, to be commanded by Rear Admiral George Dufek.

 Bartol and Dr. Pomerantz set up first cosray detectors (buried in lead bricks in a separate hut north of the snow melter).

 The hut (seen here in 1965-66) was reconstructed from the original McM cosray building that was too close to the nuclear plant.
 Martin Pomerantz broke a finger while securing the copper screen shielding the hut.
-Note also the black D8 which was a fixture at Pole for many years (photo from Lars Andersson, the 1966 cosray w/o).
+Note also the D8...at second glance given the lighting conditions, it is obvious that this is the orange one, which had arrived on the 1960-61 Byrd-Pole traverse.
+The black D8 would show up after the 1964 winter...both were fixtures at Pole for many years. (photo from Lars Andersson, the 1966 cosray w/o).

 Aurora domes replaced in aurora tower.